oliuignacio/nodeJs-express-prisma-psql-API/00. Notes/notes.md

 - **ORM**: Object-Relational Mapping, a library or SDK that allows interaction with the database without writing raw SQL queries.
 - **Prisma**: A typesafe ORM that supports multiple databases.
 It provides powerful features for schema creation, data querying, and even handles migrations.
 - To get started with Prisma, install the required dependencies:
+`npm i typescript ts-node @types/node prisma --save-dev`
+- Initialize Prisma using the following command:
+`npx prisma init`
+This installs the Prisma CLI, which is responsible for managing migrations.
+- Install the Prisma ORM library:
+`npm i @prisma/client --save`

+## Data Modelling

+- Create a schema file (e.g., `schema.prisma`) to define the data models.
+- Example schema definition:
+``prisma
+model User {
+  id        String    @id @default(uuid()) createdAt DateTime  @default(now()) username  String    @unique password  String
+}
+model Product {
+  id        String   @id @default(uuid()) createdAt DateTime @default(now()) name      String   @db.VarChar(255) belongsToId String belongsTo   User     @relation(fields: [belongsToId], references: [id]) updates     Update[]
+}``
+-Use Prisma CLI to generate the Prisma client and ensure the database is in sync with the ORM:
+`npx prisma migrate dev --name init`

+## Migrations
+- Migrations are used to synchronize the database with the schema and handle changes to the existing data.
+- Prisma provides a CLI for managing migrations.
+- To generate a new migration, use the following command:
+`npx prisma migrate dev --name <migration-name>`
+- To reset the database and apply migrations from scratch:
+`npx prisma migrate reset`